-In order to meet all science objectives, the instrument line width of the ACE-FTS has to be smaller than 0.028 cm-1 at 4100 cm-1.
+In order to meet all science objectives, the instrument line width of the ACE-FTS has to be smaller than 0.028 cm^{-1} at 4100 cm^{-1} .
 However, there are different contributors affecting the spectral lines of a spectrum which are due to effects inherent to the instrument.
-For the ACE-FTS, the maximum optical path difference was fixed at 25 cm defining a sampling window of 50 cm and therefore limiting the full width at half maximum (FWHM) of the instrument line shape (ILS) to 0.0242 cm-1.
+For the ACE-FTS, the maximum optical path difference was fixed at 25 cm defining a sampling window of 50 cm and therefore limiting the full width at half maximum (FWHM) of the instrument line shape (ILS) to 0.0242 cm^{-1} .
 The field of view of the ACE-FTS is 1.25 mrad and with a telescope magnification factor of 5, the maximum angle of a ray inside the interferometer for a perfectly aligned instrument is 6.25 mrad.
-The effects of sampling window and field of view contribution would give a line width of 0.0259 cm-1 at the smallest wavelength, i.e. at 4100 cm-1.
+The effects of sampling window and field of view contribution would give a line width of 0.0259 cm^{-1} at the smallest wavelength, i.e. at 4100 cm-1.

-Figure 8: On-orbit FTS instrument line shape taken
+Figure 7: On-orbit FTS instrument line shape taken

-Figure 8 shows a high altitude (40 km) CO line taken from two occultation sequences separated by a one year interval.
+Figure 7 shows a high altitude (40 km) CO line taken from two occultation sequences separated by a one year interval.
 The right wing of the line is very similar in both panels which shows that the alignment has been preserved.
 The left wing of the line shows some differences which are due to the overlap with neighbour lines.
 Complete retrieval and characterization of the instrument line shape can be found in Ref [3].

 3.4.
-Nominal Operations
+Nominal Operation

-The ACE-FTS Instrument has started its scientific operational phase on February 21, 2004.
+The ACE-FTS Instrument has started its scientific operational phase on February 27, 2004.
 Current station availability supports approximately 85 min/day of Science On-Time, i.e. 3.0 GByte/day of science data.
 Stations are located in Saint-Hubert, Saskatoon, Alaska and Kiruna.
 This data is transferred from the MOC to the Science Operation Center (SOC) at the University of Waterloo.
 At the SOC the data is archived and transformed into data products for distribution to the science team members.
 In the case of the FTS, the raw interferograms (level 0) need to be transformed into corrected atmospheric spectra (level 1) by software supplied by the instrument contractor, ABB.

-Since the beginning of the science phase of the mission, and up to May 1st 2007, about 2.5 Tb of data has been collected and stored which corresponds to more than 16,000 occultations.
-More than 645,000 transmittance spectra of the atmosphere have been computed over 21,200 orbits.
-Over the 16,000 occultations, only 5 were labelled "do not use", and 219 were labelled "use with caution" from known issues.
+Since the beginning of the science phase of the mission, about 1.5 Tb of data has been collected and stored which corresponds to more than 10,000 occultations.
+More than 450,000 transmittance spectra of the atmosphere have been computed.